selfishhari/rmm_entity_extraction/README.md

 - Install Python 3.6+ version
 - Install virtual environment
 - Install MySQL
+- Create Daemon Service file
 - Create a virtual environment.
+- Change the path of logs folder in gunicorn.conf
+- Change username and password and database name in cs_entity.sql
 - Activate the virtual environment and install the dependency packages using requirements.txt file
+- Download nltk package using nltk.sh
 - Start the service using the command "python deploy_extraction_service.py"
-- Change the path of logs folder in gunicorn.conf
-- Change username and password and database name in cs_entity.sql
+- Activate daemon service

 ## Configurations
 ### conf/public/catalog